KirstyMontague/StudleyWinfield2016/README.md

 * write to blackboard entry

 ## Evolutionary Specifications

-* equation 1 describes maximum fitness
-* equation 2 derates and normalises fitness
 * evolutionary parameters given in table 3
+* 200 generations per run
+* populations of 25 individuals
+* tournament selection and elitism
-* tree crossover and three(?) mutation operators
+* tree crossover and four mutation operators
 * fittest individual over 25 populations is evaluated over 200 simulations
 * then deployed to real robots and evaluated 20 times

 ### Mutation operators

-* node is selected at random and its subtree replaced with a randomly generated one
+* a node is selected at random and its subtree replaced with a randomly generated one
-* branch is chosen randomly and replaced with one of its terminals
+* a branch is chosen randomly and replaced with one of its terminals
-* node is picked at random and replaced with another node with the same argument types
+* a node is picked at random and replaced with another node with the same argument types
 * a constant is picked randomly and its value changed